sendgrid/docs/source/User_Guide/EASE.md

 * Call all events by an email from the API with additional storage purchase.

 (% info %)
 SendGrid stores two days of Email Activity data for free.
-To increase your storage capability, see LINK (% endinfo %)
+To increase your storage capability, you may purchase more storage (pricing coming soon!).
+(% endinfo %)

 (% anchor H2 %)